Manual

 Default Value: :ROW-MAJOR

-this specifies the default layout constructed by make-array
+For dense-numericals this specifies the default layout constructed by make-array and

 constructor functions like asarray, zeros, ones, etc in the